 Employers are required by the regulations to reassess the appropriate band and rate each April, in the pay period in which 1 April falls.
-Employers may also review the appropriate rate 'where there is a change in employment, or a material change which affects the member's pensionable pay in the course of a financial year'.
+Employers may also review the appropriate band 'where there is a change in employment, or a material change which affects the member's pensionable pay in the course of a financial year'.

-Any reductions in pensionable pay due to sickness, child related leave, reserve forces service leave or other absence from work are to be disregarded when assessing or reviewing the appropriate band and contribution rate.
+The employer must disregard any reductions in pensionable pay due to sickness, child related leave, reserve forces service leave or other absence from work when assessing or reviewing the appropriate contribution band.